ChangeWindows/Rubine/docs/elements.md

 </div>

 ## Shadow
-Note that shadows won't be visible most of the time when `.theme-dark` is appliedas they will often appear on dark backgrounds.
+Note that shadows won't be visible most of the time when `.theme-dark` is applied as they will often appear on dark backgrounds.

 <div class="shadow-preview">
     <div class="row">